NonoHM/nonohm.github.io/_posts/2023-11-27-THM-CTF-OhSINT.md

 ## Introduction

-In this room, we are asked to do some online and offline seach about a provided image of the famous valley background of Windows XP.
+In this room, we are asked to do some online and offline search about a provided image of the famous valley background of Windows XP.

 ## Task 1 - OhSINT